 Always meet your prospective tenants, even if you’re using a letting agent.

-Unless I’m completely comfortable with my prospective tenants, I don’t bother wasting time on trying to convince myself they’ll result in being good tenants, even if a letting agent tries to convince me otherwise.
 I firmly believe that a landlord (with common sense) will be more effective at finding good tenants compared to the average letting agent, simply because no one will care about our investment as much as we do.
-We inherently rely on our gut instinct, while most letting agents have no emotional attachment, so they’ll purely rely on the numbers.
-There are arguments for both sides, but I can unequivocally say, through my own experience, that gut instinct provides a clearer picture than most other referencing methods.
+We [landlords] inherently rely on our gut instinct because we have skin in the game, while letting agents have no emotional attachment, so they’ll purely rely on the numbers.
+I can unequivocally say, through my own experience, that gut instinct is an extremely effective bullshit detector.

 If your prospective tenants make you feel uneasy, it’s probably for good reason.